alumae/kaldi-gstreamer-server/README.md

 The language models were heavily pruned so that the resulting FST cascade would be less than the 100 MB GitHub file size limit.

+*Update:* the server also supports Kaldi's new "online2" online decoder that uses DNN-based acoustic models with i-vector input.
+See below on how to use it.

 Running the server
 ------------------